flaneurette/Health-Library/Documents/Electronics/Wiring/README.md

 ## EU sockets

-> TIP: some sockets can be reversed (check if it's possible) this makes it easier to switch the socket 90 degrees, so that the wire-color is similar as to the table below.
+> TIP: some sockets can be reversed/inversed (flipped around) Check if it's possible.
+This makes it easier to switch the socket 90 degrees, so that the wire-color is similar as to the table below.
 This prevents tearing wires if they are inserted very strongly, or screwed too tightly.
-Making it an EASY FIX: Just flip the socket around so that the colors align as indicated below.
+Making it a very EASY FIX: Just flip the socket around so that the colors align as indicated below.

 * Switch off the mains at the house breaker.
 * Double-check with a multimeter that the socket is not live - even though the breaker is off, safety first.